 The District provides retirement, disability, and death benefits for all of its full time employees through a non-traditional defined benefit pension plan in TCDRS.
 The Board of Trustees of TCDRS is responsible for the administration of the statewide agent multiple-employer public employee retirement system consisting of more than 830 nontraditional defined benefit pension plans.
-TCDRS in the aggregate issues a Comprehensive Annual Financial Report (CAFR) on a calendar basis.
-The CAFR is available upon written request from the Board of Trustees at Barton Oaks Plaza IV, Suite 500, 901 Mopac S., Austin, Texas 78746.
+TCDRS in the aggregate issues an Annual Comprehensive Financial Report (ACFR) on a calendar basis.
+The ACFR is available upon written request from the Board of Trustees at Barton Oaks Plaza IV, Suite 500, 901 Mopac S., Austin, Texas 78746.